Experience Our History in Phoenix, AZ

 Perched 1800 feet above the valley, Different Pointe of View originally served French cuisine with staff outfitted in tailored tuxedos and crisp white gloves.
 The restaurant’s wine cellar was recognized as one of the top 10 in the world by Wine Spectator Magazine, hosting notable winemakers from around the world.
 Robert Mondavi even celebrated a family reunion at the resort.
 At the time, Different Pointe of View was only reachable via private limousine.

-Many celebrities and dignitaries have vacationed at Pointe Hilton Tapatio Cliffs Resort over the years including Ronald Regan, Frank Sinatra and Michael Jackson, to name a few.
+Many celebrities and dignitaries have vacationed at Tapatio Cliffs Resort over the years including Ronald Regan, Frank Sinatra and Michael Jackson, to name a few.

 Comfort, luxury and so much more.

-Over the past three decades, Pointe Hilton Tapatio Cliffs Resort has been through many restoration and renovation projects, but one thing has remained unchanged.
-The pride and passion of the Pointe Hilton People and their dedication to creating unique and memorable experiences for our guests.
+Over the past three decades, Hilton Phoenix Tapatio Cliffs Resort has been through many restoration and renovation projects, but one thing has remained unchanged - the pride and passion of the Tapatio Cliffs people and their dedication to creating unique and memorable experiences for our guests.